 Paweł Zaręba and Krzysztof Żwirblis, representatives of the middle generation of Polish artists, present two extremely different currents in contemporary art.
-Zaręba is interested in the pure form and the search for the beauty of the objects. Żwirblis is a socially engaged activist, participant of several hundred performances, street actions and performative projects.
+Zaręba is interested in the pure form and the search for the beauty of the objects. Żwirblis is a socially engaged activist, participant in several hundred performances, street actions, and performative projects.
 He was a member of the experimental group Akademia Ruchu and curator of the AR gallery and Galeria Studio in Warsaw.
-The very concept of the meeting is the key to his activities that involve not only the artist, but also viewers, often the local communities with whom he works.
-Zaręba, on the other hand, encounters the painterly matter on his own, and then allows the viewer to join the artist in his individual and intimate journey.
+The very concept of the meeting is the key to his activities that involve not only the artist but also viewers, often the local communities with whom he works.
+Zaręba, on the other hand, encounters the painterly matter on his own and then allows the viewer to join the artist in his individual and intimate journey.

 Paweł Zaręba presents his latest works on paper and canvas.
 He also made painterly interventions in the gallery space.
 Zaręba's activity, focused on the return to the essence of painting, is by definition invariably different from Żwirblis's work, which creates an interesting visual and conceptual contrast.
 Focused on a formal search, Zaręba does not need a viewer or a participant for his works to arise.
 The creative process takes place between the painterly matter and space.
 The viewer is a guest - a discoverer in an intimate world created alone by the artist.

-A joint initiative of the artists is also planned in later date, the aim of which will be the animation and revitalization of the abandoned facility in Zalesie Górne, which is the former bar on the way to the ponds.
-This bar could as well be called ‘Meeting’, referring to its former function - a meeting place for the inhabitants of Zalesie.
+A joint initiative of the artists is also planned at later date, the aim of which will be the animation and revitalization of the abandoned facility in Zalesie Górne, which is the former bar on the way to the ponds.
+This bar could as well be called Meeting, referring to its former function - a meeting place for the inhabitants of Zalesie.

-Partners of the exhibition: Fundacja Pomieszczenie Wystawowe, Fundacja Odrodzenie, Piaseczno municipality, Centre of Culture in Piaseczno, Book & Art, Grupa CSV, LEDVANCE.
+Partners of the exhibition: Fundacja Pomieszczenie Wystawowe, Fundacja Odrodzenie, Fundusz Popierania Twórczości ZAiKS, Piaseczno municipality, Centre of Culture in Piaseczno, Book & Art, Grupa CSV, LEDVANCE.